-8) The Tough Girl Podcast
+8. The Tough Girl Podcast

+The Tough Girl Podcast spans women in sport across all disciplines.
+From adventure to inline skating, there’s a little bit of everything.
+Podcast host Sarah Williams chats with her guests about their journey.
+The adventures often act as a backdrop for discussing themes like fear, success and mental health.
 “The biggest thing for me was: how can I increase the number of female role models in the media?”
 Sarah told us.
 “Because there just aren’t any.
 We’ve got things now like the women’s football being aired: how incredible would that be for your little girl to see this on TV?
 When I was growing up there wasn’t anything.
 You didn’t see female sport.
 And even now on the back pages, it’s never really women.
 It’s so disappointing and it’s so unfair.”

+With over 200 interviews, each around an hour-long, plus ‘Tough Girl Extra’ catch-ups with previous interviewees, that’s a whole lot of inspiring women.
 Some adventurous highlights include a chat with Anna McNuff on running the length of New Zealand, a conversation with Lucy Barnard about trying to become the first woman to walk the length of the Earth and Sarah Davis on paddling the length of the Nile.

-9) Niall Grimes’ Jam Crack Climbing Podcast
+9. Niall Grimes’ Jam Crack Climbing Podcast

 Irish/Sheffield climber Niall Grimes tells tales from the wall and jumps in conversation with prominent climbers from the UK and international climbing scene in his podcast ‘Jam Crack’.
 You don’t have to be into climbing to enjoy this one.
 Anyone who’s interested in adventurous stories will get a lot from Grimes’ podcast, which range from thrilling to whimsical to comedic, sometimes all in the space of one podcast.
 There are episodes with top UK and international climbers like Emma Twyford and Yugi Hirayama to stories from guests like Nick Bullock, a man who gave up life as a prison guard to live in a van and travel the world climbing.
-This is well worth a listen for anyone who likes rocks, and in particular, climbing to the top of them.
+This is well worth a listen for anyone who likes rocks and, in particular, climbing to the top of them.

-10) Wild Ideas Worth Living
+10. Wild Ideas Worth Living

 The podcast is jam-packed with conversations with all sorts of inspirational people.
 One week might be a deep dive into how to cook good food around a campfire.
+Another might be a hiking podcast.
 The next will be an interview with an activist, action sports drag queen.
 The next might be wellness and mindfulness tips from a world-renowned athlete.
 Wild Ideas Worth Living has a little bit of everything.
 If it’s utter inspiration you’re looking for, you’ll find it here.